pratham2003/cfcommunity/wp-content/plugins/wp-nested-pages/readme.txt

 5. Quickly add posts without leaving the page tree

+6. Set capabilities

+7. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 1.3.7 =
+* Bug fix - error when deleting the generated menu

+= 1.3.6 =
+* Bug fix – error preventing new install resolved

+= 1.3.5 =
+* Minor bug fixes
+* Editorial Access Manager Plugin Integration

+= 1.3.4 =
+* Minor bug fixes
+* Minor UI enhancements
+* Changes to page and link menu items under appearance > menu now sync the Nested Pages listing when menu sync is enabled (other custom menu item types not yet supported).
+* Option added to disable nesting on hierarchical post types while maintaining sort functionality (ideal for live sites where link structures need to remain intact)
+* Updated Dutch Translation (Provided by Arno Vije)
+* Search capabilities added
+* Hash/Empty URLs no longer appended with http://

 = 1.3.3 =
 * Russian Translation (Provided by Алексей Катаев)